Household Charge Exemptions and Waivers

 If your property falls into one of the exempt categories – you do not need to register it for the Household Charge

-The following households will have the charge waived :
+The following households had the household charge waived :

 1. Those in receipt of mortgage interest supplement – (about 18,000 households)